-The Smarter Balanced Assessment System utilizes computer adaptive tests and performance tasks that allow students to show what they know and are able to do.
-This system is based on the Common Core State Standards (CCSS) for English–language arts (ELA) and mathematics.
+The Smarter Balanced Assessment System utilizes computer-adaptive tests and performance tasks that allow students to show what they know and are able to do.
+This system is based on the Common Core State Standards (CCSS) for English-language arts (ELA)/Literacy and mathematics.

-The Smarter Balanced Assessment System has three components: the Summative Assessments, designed for accountability purposes; Interim Assessments, designed to support teaching and learning throughout the year; and the Digital Library, designed to support classroom-based formative assessment processes.
-The Smarter Balanced Assessment System Graphic (PDF) displays the relationship between these components, the Common Core State Standards, and college and career readiness.
+The Smarter Balanced Assessment System has three components designed to support teaching and learning throughout the year: the Summative Assessments, the Interim Assessments, and the Digital Library.
+The Smarter Balanced Assessment System Graphic (PDF) displays the relationship between these components, the CCSS, and college and career readiness.

 - Summative Assessments

-In grades 3 through 8 and 11 for ELA and mathematics.
+In grades three through eight and eleven for ELA/Literacy and mathematics.
 The summative assessments are administered as part of the California Assessment of Student Performance and Progress (CAASPP) System.

 - Interim Assessments

-Designed to improve and promote teaching and learning by providing information that can be used to monitor student progress toward mastery of the Common Core State Standards.
-These optional resources are available to all K–12 teachers in ELA and mathematics.
+Designed to improve and promote teaching and learning by providing information that can be used to monitor student progress toward mastery of the CCSS.
+These optional resources are available to all kindergarten through grade twelve (K–12) teachers in ELA/Literacy and mathematics.

 - Digital Library

 Consists of tools and practices designed to help teachers utilize formative assessment processes for improved teaching and learning in all grades.
-These optional resources are available to all K–12 teachers.
+These optional resources are available to all California educators.